 How can you pick which ones to put on hold or pre-order and read next?

-Below, find books we’ve already read and reviewed for you along with some of July 2020s most anticipated books that we think you’ll love.
+Below, find the July 2020 book releases we’ve already read and reviewed for you along with some of July 2020’s most anticipated novels that we think you’ll love.
 Can we get more time in the day, please?

 A Preview Into July 2020 Book Releases:

 - What You Wish For by Katherine Center – Romance and a heartwarming novel about overcoming loss and trauma set in Galveston, Texas